dugu9sword/manytasks/README.md

 - Results

 All running logs are stored in `sample_task.json.logs`.
+You can click the item in the list to view the last 100 lines of the log.

 The running log of the alchemist is written into `alchemist.log`